CLEAR: Causal Learning Framework For Robust Histopathology Tumor Detection Under Out-Of-Distribution Shifts: Acknowledgement

-We would like to express our sincere gratitude for the support and companionship of the \textit{National Foundation for Science and Technology Development (NAFOSTED) }in the research project IZVSZ2\_229539, implemented from 2025 to 2027.
+Truong Thi Kieu Anh was funded by the Master, PhD Scholarship Programme of Vingroup Innovation Foundation (VINIF), code VINIF.2023.ThS.009.
+We would like to express our sincere gratitude for the support and companionship of the National Foundation for Science and Technology Development (NAFOSTED) in the research project IZVSZ2\_229539, implemented from 2025 to 2027.
+The BMHist data is provided by Bach Mai Hostpital under the KC4.0 project: “Research on the application of artifcial intelligence in lung cancer diagnosis through analysis of chest CT images, fexible bronchoscopy images and histopathology images”, No. KC-4.0-40/19-25.", funded by the Ministry of Science and Technology of Vietnam